salesforcecli/plugin-packaging/messages/package_version_create_list.md

 All filter parameters are applied using the AND logical operator (not OR).

-To get information about a specific request, run "sfdx force:package:version:create:report" and supply the request ID.
+To get information about a specific request, run "<%= config.bin %> package:version:create:report" and supply the request ID.

 # status-description